 What to expect onboard Ethiopian Airlines’ A350-1000

 What should passengers expected onboard Ethiopian Airlines’ Airbus A350-1000?
-The jet is expected to be configured with 395 seats, including 46 business class seats and 349 economy class seats.
+The jet is configured with 395 seats, including 46 business class seats and 349 economy class seats.
 The airline has published a video about the A350-1000, including what passengers can expect onboard.

 In business class, passengers can expect a staggered product in a 1-2-1 configuration.
-Ethiopian has a really inconsistent business class experience across its fleet, so the airline will offer a similar product to what it has on its newest A350-900s.
+Ethiopian has a really inconsistent business class experience across its fleet, so the airline is offering a similar product to what it has on its newest A350-900s.
 Specifically, the airline is installing Safran Optima seats.
 That’s nothing cutting edge, but at least the airline isn’t introducing yet another new product.

-As far as tech goes, each seat will have a 17.3″ high definition monitor, USB-A and USB-C power outlets, and bluetooth audio pairing.
+As far as tech goes, each seat has a 17.3″ high definition monitor, USB-A and USB-C power outlets, and bluetooth audio pairing.
 It’s also claimed that the airline will offer free Wi-Fi, which is an exciting and new development for the airline.

 In economy class, passengers can expect a 3-3-3 configuration.
-Each seat will have 11.6″ high definition screens, plus USB-A and USB-C outlets.
+Each seat has 11.6″ high definition screens, plus USB-A and USB-C outlets.

 Bottom line

-Ethiopian Airlines will shortly take delivery of its first Airbus A350-1000, representing a new aircraft variant for the airline.
+Ethiopian Airlines has just taken delivery of its first Airbus A350-1000, representing a new aircraft variant for the airline.
 The company has just four of these on order, so it’ll be quite the “boutique” fleet.
-You can expect the A350-1000 will feature the carrier’s newest products, including a staggered configuration in business class.
+You can expect the A350-1000 to feature the carrier’s newest products, including a staggered configuration in business class.

 What do you make of Ethiopian Airlines’ A350-1000 plans?